 There are roughly six steps to adopting a foster child, and adoptions typically take between 12-24 months, according to the US Department of Health and Human Services.
 Here are the main steps included in the adoption process:

 1. Gather information

-Adoption requirements vary from state to state, so you will need to check the specific foster care and adoption information for your state.
+Adoption requirements vary from state to state, so you will first need to check the specific foster care and adoption information for your state.